Province reports three new cases of COVID-19 - ntv.ca

 The case reported Thursday, April 8, in the Eastern Health region remains under investigation.

-Due to today’s cases and out of an abundance of caution, Public Health is issuing several flight advisories.
-Passengers who travelled on the flights listed below are being asked to arrange COVID-19 testing.
+Out of an abundance of caution and because of one of today’s cases, Public Health is asking passengers who travelled on Air Canada Flight 8018 that departed Montreal and arrived in St. John’s on Thursday, April 15 to arrange COVID-19 testing.
 To arrange testing, passengers can complete the online self-assessment and referral tool available here or call 811.